 Getting into your wetsuit

 As we all know, the wetsuit is a truly marvellous invention.
 It keeps us warm, it protects us from all manner of scrapes and stings, and it allows us to surf in previously inhospitable places all year round.
-And yet this modern-day wonder-garment does have a flaw, namely that whenever you try to put it on or take it off, it can become determined to resist your every effort.
+And yet this modern-day wonder-garment does have a flaw, namely that whenever you try to put it on or take it off, it can seem determined to resist your every effort.

-Top tips to getting into your wetsuit
+Top tips for getting into your wetsuit

 Tactics and tricks are sometimes needed so we asked our followers and ambassadors for ideas.
 We were flooded with tips and so thought we’d share the best ones here.
 If you’ve got any more secrets, let us know!

 Tip #1: Make sure it’s rinsed and dried

 This is quite an obvious one, but worth pointing out to beginners because nothing is quite as demotivating as trying to wriggle into a cold damp wetsuit.

 Tip #2: Use bags

 Find another purpose for those nasty single-use plastic bags by slipping them over your hands and feet; this will make it considerably easier to get said limb-endings through the relevant openings.
 Socks work as well, but less smoothly.

 Surfer and Wave follower Vickey Bridger puts rubber gloves on before pulling her wetsuit up.
 “Yes, I look like a twit,” she says, “but it stops me pinching my skin with the suit.”